-Troubleshooting a serial I/O device
+Troubleshooting a serial input and output device

 - 1. Turn off the system and any peripheral devices connected to the serial port. - 2.
-Swap the serial interface cable with a known working cable, and turn on the system and the serial device.

-If the problem is resolved, replace the interface cable with a known working cable.

-- 3. Turn off the system and the serial device, and swap the serial device with a compatible device. - 4.
-Turn on the system and the serial device.
+Swap the serial interface cable with a known working cable, and turn on the system and the I/O serial device. - If the problem is resolved, replace the interface cable with a known working cable. - 3.
+Turn off the system and the I/O serial device, and swap the serial device with a compatible device. - 4.
+Turn on the system and the I/O serial device.